Adventure on the edge of the wilderness can take on many forms…

 It was a nuisance changing the chainsaw blade.
 After we accomplished that, the girls bucked more wood for the woodpile and I took to the task of raking the last of the maple leaves.
 The leaves were pretty, but I didn’t want them to kill the grass on the lawn or spoil the look of the pristine snow that was expected to arrive later in the week.

-At first I thought we would burn the leaves, (I wanted to because I’d never done that before), but David said there was no need for that and I should rake them over the side of the hill as they would rot there and make a nice compost pile.
+At first, I thought we would burn the leaves, (I wanted to because I’d never done that before).
+However, David said there was no need for that, and I should rake them over the side of the hill as they would rot there and make a nice compost pile.

 With the outside chores done, it was time to relax and wait for the snow.